VisTrails/VisTrails/doc/usersguide/creating.rst

    pair: modules; grouping
    pair: modules; ungrouping

 As the number of modules in a pipeline increases, the pipeline can grow quite large and cumbersome.
 This also makes the pipeline more difficult to understand and maintain.
 With any large system, it can be helpful to cluster related pieces together and represent them as a single unit.
 This idea, called *encapsulation*, is commonly used in computer programming as a way of controlling complexity. |vistrails| likewise supports the grouping of multiple modules together so that they can be treated as a single module.
-This "group module" can be thought of as a monolithic entity that performs all the same functions as its individual parts, but shields its inner details from everyone else.
+This "group" module can be thought of as a monolithic entity that performs all the same functions as its individual parts, but shields its inner details from everyone else.
 As such, a group module inherits all the input and output ports of the modules inside it, but only displays those ports that have connections to another module outside of the group.
 To borrow another term from programming languages, these visible ports might be considered the *public interface* of the group module.

 Multiple modules are grouped together by first selecting them, and then choosing the ``Group`` option from the ``Edit`` menu.
 Alternatively, you can use the keyboard shortcut 'Ctrl-G'.